xuqiongkai/xuqiongkai.github.io/README.md

 ---
 ## Recent News

+[Jan, 2023] One paper accepted to ICLR'23 (spotlight).
+If you would like to certify a 'superhuman' machine learning model, check our latest paper.

+[Jan, 2023] Congrats to Yujin and Terry!
+One paper accepted to WWW'23 (acceptance rate 19.2%).
+Check out our 'Training-Free Lexical Backdoor attacks on Language Models'.

 [Oct, 2022] Two papers accepted to EMNLP main conference.
 Congrats to Zhuang and Xuanli!

 [Sep, 2022] One paper accepted to NeurIPS.